hongxuli/blog/src/pages/blog/test.md

 ---
 layout: blog-post
-title: example
+title: test
 tags:
-  - example
+  - test
 date: 2020-08-02
-description: example
+description: test
 ---

-### head
+### test

-1234
+This article is for test